Justin Pence

-Justin Pence is an American politician who was elected to the Virginia House of Delegates in 2025 to represent the 33rd district.
+Justin Pence is an American politician who has served in the Virginia House of Delegates representing the 33rd district since 2025.
 From 2022 to 2025, Pence served on the Board of Directors of the Virginia Farm Bureau Federation.

 Career

 Pence runs a beef cattle farm in Edinburg.
 In November 2022, he was elected to a three-year term on the Virginia Farm Bureau Federation Board of Directors.
 He has served on the Shenandoah County Farm Bureau board for almost two decades.

 Pence serves as chair of the Shenandoah County Economic Development Council and is a member of the Shenandoah Agricultural Foundation.
 He is also chief operating officer of an ATM management company.

 Virginia House of Delegates

 Pence was the Republican nominee for Virginia's 33rd district in the House of Delegates.
-The district covers Shenandoah County, as well as parts of Rockingham County and Page County.
+The district covers Shenandoah County, as well as parts of Rockingham County, Page County and Warren County.
 The 33rd district was previously represented by Todd Gilbert, who stepped down in early 2025 when he was nominated to be the U.S. Attorney for Virginia's Western District, which was later rescinded.

-He won the election by almost 50 points against Democrat Catherine Rec, and will assume office on January 14, 2026.
+He won the election by almost 50 points against Democrat Catherine Rec, and assumed office on January 14, 2026.

+In the House, Pence sits on the Communications, Technology and Innovation Committee and its Communications Subcommittee, as well as the Courts of Justice Committee and Subcommittee #4 of the Courts of Justice Committee.